bhaveshnegi/Automatic-Concept-Mapper/README.md

 **MindMapr – Concept Mapper (D3.js)**

-**Tagline:** Visualize your thoughts, ideas, and concepts like never before!

 **Description:**

 MindMapr is a web-based concept mapping tool that helps users generate visual representations of their thoughts, ideas, and concepts.
 Built using Python, Flask, and D3.js, this project aims to provide a user-friendly interface for creating mind maps, perfect for brainstorming, note-taking, and idea generation.
 With MindMapr, you can easily organize and connect your thoughts, making it easier to structure and communicate complex ideas.